4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 1. List of already defined measurement sets.
 2. Preview of selected measurement set.

-    Below the list there are four buttons, which are used to delete, export, import and edit saved sets of measurement.
+    Below the list, there are four buttons, which are used to delete, export, import, and edit saved sets of measurement.

 3. List of measurements currently available in PartSeg.
-4. Elements selected for new measurement set.
+4. Elements selected for the new measurement set.
 5. Selects area on which measurement element is calculated:

-   * **Mask** - area of mask.
+   * **Mask** - the area of the mask.
-   * **ROI** - area of ROI.
+   * **ROI** - the area of ROI.
-   * **Mask without ROI** - area of mask minus area of ROI.
+   * **Mask without ROI** - the area of mask minus area of ROI.

-6. Selects how measurement element handles area components.
+6. Selects how the measurement element handles area components.
 Calculate:

    * **No** - for whole area.
    * **Yes** - for each component of area.